 In our study, moss-dominated communities became sources of CO2 to the atmosphere after less than a week without rain (Fig. 7).
 This switch from carbon sink to source was primarily driven by decreased VMC between events limiting GEP (Fig. S2, 5a).
 The monoliths dominated by vascular plants were less affected by rainfall-induced decreases in VMC due to their deeper roots (Silvan et a., 2004), with the sedge communities maintaining uptake or carbon neutrality for the maximum 14 consecutive dry days of our experiment (Fig. 7).
-In our study region, southern Ontario, seven consecutive dry days occur quite regularly during the growing season, with one or two 14-day dry periods typical, and these dry periods are predicted to increase in both length and recurrence during growing seasons (Orlowsky and Seneviratine, 2012; Sillmann et al., 2013; Walsh et al., 2014).
+In our study region, southern Ontario, seven consecutive dry days occur quite regularly during the growing season, with one or two 14-day dry periods typical within a growing season.
+The frequency of extreme precipitation events is increasing in the region (Cao and Ma, 2006; Soulis et al., 2016); however, little research has been conducted on the dynamics of the intervening dry periods.
+Most climate models project these dry periods to increase in both length and recurrence during growing seasons (Orlowsky and Seneviratine, 2012; Sillmann et al., 2013; Walsh et al., 2014).